All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Important Note About DAC Washout

-Due to the long half-life, CJC-1295 with DAC does not clear your system immediately when you stop injecting.
+Due to the long half-life, CJC-1295 with DAC doesn't clear your system immediately when you stop injecting.
 It may take 2-3 weeks after your last injection for blood levels to return to baseline.
 Factor this into your off-cycle timeline when scheduling labs.
 Your physician may want to wait 3-4 weeks after your last DAC injection before drawing baseline bloodwork.

 CJC-1295 Without DAC (Mod GRF 1-29): Cycling Protocols